uwcart/mapstudy/README.md

 # <img src="mapstudy.png"> MapStudy

-## What is MapStudy?
+# What is MapStudy?

 MapStudy is an integrated, modularized framework for the creation of survey applications designed to test cartographic design and interaction hypotheses in a modern web map environment.
 It leverages Postgresql and PHP on the server side and Javascript, jQuery, Leaflet, and D3 on the client.
 MapStudy is being developed specifically for use in the University of Wisconsin-Madison Cartography program through the support of the UW-Madison Cartography Lab and the Wisconsin Alumni Research Foundation.

 ## What is the status of MapStudy?

 The MapStudy framework is currently in beta release, version 0.1.
 Note that not all functionality is complete.
 At this time, Leaflet is the only active map library.
-Please feel free to submit issues if you notice something buggy.

 ## Can I have a preview please?